DEMiHAT/javascript-basics/README.md

 JS_Basics/
 │
-├── amstrong.html             → Check whether a number is an Armstrong number ├── arithmetic.html           → Perform basic arithmetic operations (+, −, ×, ÷)
+├── amstrong.html             → Checks whether a number is an Armstrong number ├── arithmetic.html           → Performs basic arithmetic operations (+, −, ×, ÷)
-├── display.html              → Accept and display a string entered by the user ├── event_handlingimage.html  → Change an image to text when clicked (event handling) ├── factorial.html            → Find the factorial of a number ├── fibonacci.html            → Generate Fibonacci series
+├── display.html              → Accepts and displays a user-entered string
-├── form_input.html           → Add or multiply two numbers using form input ├── leayear.html              → Check whether a year is a leap year ├── max3.html                 → Find the maximum of three numbers ├── odd_even.html             → Check whether a number is odd or even ├── prime_or_not.html         → Check whether a number is prime or not ├── random_number.html        → Generate a random number within a range ├── str_reverse.html          → Reverse a string using built-in function ├── swap2no.html              → Swap two values using a function ├── validation.html           → Form validation (empty fields, email format, etc.)
+├── event_handlingimage.html  → Changes an image to text on click (event handling) ├── factorial.html            → Calculates the factorial of a number ├── fibonacci.html            → Generates the Fibonacci series
-├── wish.html                 → Wish user according to time (Good Morning/Afternoon/Evening)
+├── form_input.html           → Adds or multiplies two numbers using form input ├── leayear.html              → Determines whether a year is a leap year ├── max3.html                 → Finds the largest of three numbers ├── odd_even.html             → Checks whether a number is odd or even ├── prime_or_not.html         → Checks whether a number is prime or not ├── random_number.html        → Generates a random number within a range ├── str_reverse.html          → Reverses a string using a built-in method ├── swap2no.html              → Swaps two numbers using a temporary variable ├── validation.html           → Validates form fields (empty input, email format, etc.)
-└── images.png                → Used in event handling example
+├── wish.html                 → Displays greetings based on time of day └── images.png                → Image asset used in event handling demo

 ````